 While there are plenty of apps out there that you know as a parent you should have your children avoid or you can at least monitor on their behalf, others might be a little murkier.

-There are phone apps geared towards children and teens that can be dangerous in specific ways that you might not have even thought about.
+Phone apps geared towards children and teens can be dangerous in specific ways that you might not have even thought about.

 Social media apps that are geared towards children might seem innocent enough but can lead to inappropriate behavior and even bullying.